ganainy/appium-traverser/README.md

 - Available models:
   - `openrouter-auto` (balanced)
   - `openrouter-auto-fast` (faster)
-   - Any direct model id from the catalog, e.g. `openai/gpt-4o-mini`, `anthropic/claude-3.5-sonnet`
+   - Select any model from the dropdown, including dynamic catalog entries.

 Notes
 - If `OPENROUTER_MODELS` is missing in configuration, the app falls back to resilient defaults (`openrouter-auto`, `openrouter-auto-fast`).
-You can still specify any direct model id in `DEFAULT_MODEL_TYPE` and the app will use it.
+Model selection is dropdown-only.

 ## Architecture